Law Firm Cybersecurity Best Practices: Protecting Client Data, Compliance, and Peace of Mind

 • View law firm cybersecurity as a business advantage, not a checkbox.
 Most attorneys focus on advising clients, but may neglect their own law firm's compliance responsibilities, which are essential for maintaining trust and meeting legal and ethical standards.

-• Train their teams continuously with targeted cybersecurity training
+• Train their teams continuously with short, targeted sessions

 Legal compliance is especially important for law firms that work with human services organizations, as these firms play a critical role in supporting healthcare and social support systems.